Iam-Jorge/Python/README.md

 **Libraries needed and used**, the following command will install them all

-> pip install numpy jupyterlab notebook DateTime pandas mimesis matplotlib seaborn scipy pywaffle pandoc scikit-learn statsmodels
+> pip install numpy jupyterlab notebook DateTime pandas mimesis matplotlib seaborn scipy pywaffle scikit-learn statsmodels

 ---